Butter tea

-Butter tea likely originated in the Himalayan region between Greater Tibet and the Indian subcontinent.

 History

 The history of tea in Tibet dates back to the 7th century during the Tang dynasty.
 However, butter tea did not become popular in Tibet until about the 13th century, the time of the Phagmodrupa dynasty.

 According to legend, a Chinese princess married a king of Tibet which later helped establish trade routes between China and Tibet.
 These trade routes brought tea into Tibet from China.
 Later, butter was added to the tea that was brought from China as butter is and was a staple in Tibetan cuisine.

 By the 8th century, it was common to drink tea in Tibet.
 In the 13th century, tea was then used in Tibetan religious ceremonies.

-Today, butter tea is still prevalent in Tibet, as citizens drink up to 60 small cups of the tea per day.
+Today, butter tea is still prevalent in Tibet, and Tibetans can drink up to 60 small cups of the tea every day.

 Preparation

 The highest quality of butter tea is made by boiling pu-erh tea leaves in water for half a day, achieving a dark brown color.
 It is then skimmed, and poured into a cylinder with fresh yak butter and salt which is then shaken.
 The result is a liquid that is about the thickness of a stew or thick oil.
 It is then poured into teapots or jars.

 Another method is to boil water and add handfuls of the tea into the water, which is allowed to steep until it turns almost black.
 Salt is then added, along with a little soda if wanted.
 The tea is then strained through a horse-hair or reed colander into a wooden butter churn, and a large lump of butter is added.
 This is then churned until the tea reaches the proper consistency and transferred to copper pots that sit on a brazier to keep them warm.
 When a churn is not available, a wooden bowl and rapid stirring will suffice.

 Each teapot and cup symbolize the standard of living of each family.
 A ceramic pot is the most widely used, while those made from copper or bronze may be used by families with a higher standard of living.

-In the Ganden Monastery in Lhasa, Tibet, they prepare food for around 2,500 monks.
-During this, they prepare this traditional tea in large cauldrons and kettles.
-Each night, they boil the water, and the tea itself contains around sixteen bricks of the tea and hundreds of kilograms of butter.
+The Ganden Monastery in Lhasa, Tibet, prepares traditional butter tea for their population of monks each night.
+During this, they boil several bricks of tea in large cauldrons and use hundreds of kilograms of butter.
 Each step comes with its own prayer.
 Once the tea is ready, one monk sounds the gong to let others know the tea is ready.

 Nowadays, when tea leaves, yak butter, and wooden butter churns are not available, people often make butter tea using tea bags, different types of butter available in the market, and a blender to churn.